Cicciogit/proof-of-concept/README.md

 npm install w3c-xmlhttprequest

+Download in a folder the files
+ -package.json
+ -package-lock.json
+ -cucumber.js
+ and the folder :
+ features/step_definitions

+Open in visual studio code the folder in the files and the folder have been downloaded

 The test can be executed with the following command in the visual studio code terminal:

  npm test